kcenon/file_trans_system/docs/reference/logging.md

 4. **Automatic initialization**: The logger is automatically initialized when creating server or client instances.
 Manual `initialize()` calls are optional and safe to use for early configuration.

 5. **Shutdown properly**: Call `get_logger().shutdown()` before exit to flush pending logs.

+6. **Performance impact**: Log points are designed for minimal performance overhead (< 1%).
+TRACE level logs are disabled by default.